alihoseiny/word_cloud_fa/README.md

 **DONT FORGET THAT YOU SHOULD NOT PASS RESHAPED WORDS TO THE METHODS OF THIS CLASS AND THIS STATIC METHOD IS ONLY FOR USAGES OUT OF THIS MODULE**

+## Avoiding Dangerous non-ASCII characters
+Some non-ASCII characters like emojies causing errors.
+By Default, those characters will remove from the input text (not when you are using the `generate_from_frequencies` method).

+For disabling this feature, you can set the value of the `remove_unhandled_utf_characters` parameter to `False` when you are creating a new instance of the `WordCloudFa`.

+Also you can access the compiled regex patten of those characters using the `unhandled_characters_regex` class attribute.

 # Examples
 You can see [Example codes in the Examples directory](https://github.com/alihoseiny/word_cloud_fa/tree/master/Examples).